Capsa (Roman colonia): History

 The "Roman pools" are three basins with high walls of reused ashlar.
 Set in the open air, around springs rising from the bottom of the pools, they are aligned E-W according to the direction of the outflow of the water and connected by underground channels.
 The W pool consists of two covered rooms.
 Princeton E.

 What remains of Roman Capsa are two pools, the Roman baths of Gafsa dedicated to Neptune and the nymphs (these are the only visible monuments of Roman times and actually are a tourism attraction).
 Roman cisterns are still evident in the city ruins and still can be used.
 Indeed the pools consist of two 4 meter deep pools enclosed by high walls made of cut stone, that bear traces of inscriptions.
 The two pools communicate with each other through a dry-walled vault and are reinforced by small arches: they are fed by springs that gush out at the bottom of the tanks at a temperature of 31 °C.

 Little remains of the ancient Gafsa, but can be still seen the wonderful Roman tanks, deep more than eight meters wide, seventeen and twenty-three long.

 However a number of ancient finds have been made in the "casbah" area of actual Gafsa; for example, a large mosaic (4.7 x 3.4 m) was found 300 m E in an undetermined Roman monument of Capsa.
 Now at the Bardo Museum in Tunis, it depicts an amphitheater circus scene.

-Capsa is considered, by historians like Campsand Laverde, the place on north Africa were survived until the thirteenth century the last speakers of the African Romance.
+Capsa is considered, by historians like Camps and Laverde, the place in north Africa where the last speakers of the African Romance survived until the thirteenth century.
 Spoken Latin or Romance is surely attested in Capsa and Monastir by al-Idrisi in the 12th century.